-We tend to think of life in stages, with milestones that mark certain events or achievements, like starting school or getting your first job.
+We tend to think of life in stages, with milestones that mark significant events like starting school, getting a job or moving out of the family home.

-Milestones are different for everyone and so are the paths that we tread to achieve them.
+How milestones are defined and the path to reach them can be vastly different for each individual.
 This is where goals can come in handy.
-A goal is something a person wants to learn, develop or achieve.
-A milestone is a goal that has been reached or achieved.
+Goals are things a person wants to learn, develop or achieve... important steps on the road to reaching milestones.